 Community Resilience Starts with You

 Safety is a shared responsibility.
-By practicing strong situational awareness, you not only protect yourself but you also become a more observant and helpful member of your community.
+By practicing strong situational awareness, you not only protect yourself but also become a more observant and helpful member of your community.
 When we are all vigilant, we create a more resilient and secure environment for everyone.

 Leave a Reply